ByronDDelpinal/support-local-akron/README.md

 ```
 accessToken
 spaceId
+trackingId
 ```

-These are the `spaceID` and `accessToken` from Contentful.
+The `spaceID` and `accessToken` are from Contentful.

-The site also requires a Google Analytics `trackingId`.
-You can store that in the `gatsby-config.js` file or you can be smarter than me and put it into and environment variable like a good developer.
+The `trackingId` is from Google Analytics

+You'll also need to add these three environment variables in Netlify by going to Setting > Build & Deploy > Environment.

 ### Setup